zr0byte/zerobyte/README.md

 ## Contributing

+We welcome contributions from the community!
+If you'd like to contribute:

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

-We welcome contributions!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to get started.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## Disclaimer